FbW-22-E04/Favorite-holiday-destination/README.md

 # Favorite-holiday-destination
-Helping you find your next holiday place
+> Helping you find your next holiday place

-How to contribue to this repo
+How to contribute to this repository

-1. Add name of your fav holiday place
+1. Add name of your fav holiday destination
 2. Share a image
 3. must try food (name of restauant, bar)
 4. share a special memory with this place